Gurudutt-Goswami/Python-Fundamental/README.md

 ```

-### Function Overiding, New attributes in child class
+### Function Overiding n New attributes in child class
 1. We can use the method attributes of parent class in child class.
 2. Also you can override, add new attributes & method in the child class, just like following example.
 ```